gryadka/js/README.md

 Instead of "void" one can use "record" to record all events fired in the system during a simulation after it.
-Another alternative is "replay" - it executes the tests and compare current events with previously written events (it was useful to check determenism of a simulation).
+Another alternative is "replay" - it executes the tests and compare current events with previously written events (it was useful to check determinism of a simulation).

 It takes time to execute all test cases so run-consistenty-check.sh also support execution of a particular test case: just replace "all" with the test's name.
 Run ./run-consistenty-check.sh without arguments to see which tests are supported.